shakes76/PatternFlow/recognition/Raghav-Dhanuka/Readme.md

 # Data Pre-Processing:

 - The Images were resized to `(256 x 256-pixel)` values to maintain the uniformity throughout the modelling.
 - Splitting of explanatory and response variable was implemented into Training, Validation, and Testing set with `60:20:20` ratio respectively.
+The images are resized to `(256x256)`and the colour made used for the representation of dataset is greyscale.
 - Further, Normalization of Explanatory variable is done by dividing the dataset by 255 and the response variables are rounded off to 0 or 1 as they  are encoded in single channel (grayscale) with 8-bit PNGs where each pixel is either of 0 (background of the image, or areas outside the primary lesion) or 255 (the foreground of the image, or areas inside the primary lesion)
-- Finally, One-Hot encoding was applied into the response variable.
+- Finally, One-Hot encoding was applied into the response variable which will offer more nuanced way of prediction.

 # Model Architecture:
 ![Model_Architecture](https://github.com/Raghav-Dhanuka/PatternFlow/blob/topic-recognition/recognition/Raghav-Dhanuka/Model_Architecture.PNG)